tetratelabs/qcon-labs/docs/circuit_breakers.md

 cluster.outbound|80||web-frontend.default.svc.cluster.local.upstream_rq_pending_total: 24
 ```

 To resolve these errors, we can adjust the circuit breaker settings.

-We can increase the maximum number of concurrent requests to 2 (`http2MaxRequests`):
+Increase the maximum number of concurrent requests to 2 (`http2MaxRequests`), as shown below:

 ```yaml linenums="1" hl_lines="11"
 apiVersion: networking.istio.io/v1alpha3